Azidalus/Efficient-Automation-of-Immigration-Discourse-Analysis-in-News-Comments/README.md

 ## Project background
 The HYBRIDS organization aims to explore how people with varying attitudes toward immigration express their thoughts, but requires labeled data to do so.

-This project focuses on labeling a dataset for HYBRIDS. comprising approximately 11,000 user comments on immigration-related online news articles, categorizing them by specific immigration discussion topics and stances (positive, negative, or unclear).
+This project focuses on efficient automated labeling of a dataset requested by HYBRIDS with discussion topics and stances towards immigration (positive, negative, or unclear).
+To achieve that, several NLP models are applied and a web-application for their further use is created.
-I was tasked with to efficiently label a dataset of 11k user comments to immigration-related news articles with discussion topics and stances towards immigration.
-To achieve that, I applied several NLP models to automate the task.

 ## Data structure
+The dataset comprises approximately 11,000 user comments on immigration-related online news articles.

 ## Methodology